Superman (DC Extended Universe): Knightmare reality

 Victor Stone and Bruce Wayne see premonitions of a "Knightmare" reality.
 Victor sees Darkseid's campaign of death upon returning to Earth, ultimately killing Lois Lane.
 This leaves a devastated Superman susceptible to the Anti-Life Equation, becoming Darkseid's second-in-command.
 One of Wayne's premonitions saw Superman leading a Regime allied with Parademons who capture Batman & members of his insurgency, leaving them to be tortured and killed by Superman himself.
-Wayne's other premonition shows Superman tracking down Batman, The Joker, Deathstroke, Mera, Victor Stone & Barry Allen.
+Wayne's other premonition shows Superman tracking down Batman, The Joker, Deathstroke, Mera, Victor Stone, and Barry Allen.

+Flashpoint

+In the reality Barry Allen creates after stopping his mother's murder, Superman's cousin Kara Zor-El landed on Earth in his place.
+Kidnapped and experimented on by Russian scientists, Kara was eventually rescued by The Flash, a younger 2013 version of Allen, and this Earth's version of Batman.
+Upon fighting General Zod, it is revealed that Kal-El's pod was intercepted by Zod and that he was killed whilst they attempted to extract the Codex.
+This is presumably undone when Allen restores the timeline, allowing Kal-El to exist and become Superman.